-- Must be able to lift up to twenty-five pounds
+- Must be able to lift up to fifty pounds

 Emerge is an equal opportunity employer

 To be considered for an open position at Emerge! please submit a fully completed Emerge! application.
-A resume may be attached to the application, but will NOT be considered as a substitute for the completed application form.
+Your resume with a completed application is welcome.